lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

   + D

  ## Medication Mangement
-Q1

-Can we serve 4 new patients with OUD each week? -- no  :(
+Q1 Can we serve 4 new patients with OUD each week? -- no  :(

-If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.
+H-If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.

-We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.
+F-We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.

-I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.
+D- I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.

-Q2

-how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?
+Q2 - how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?

-If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.
+H- If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.

-fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
+F - fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
 But it also increased the wait times for patients with other needs.

-Tradeoff is bad.
+D- Tradeoff is bad.
 Increasing referrals and reallocating appointments is not enough to serve the new OUD patients without an impact on our other patients.

-Q3

-If we get an increase in patients with OUD, can we serve them?
+Q3 - If we get an increase in patients with OUD, can we serve them?

-An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.
+H- An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.

-An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.
+F- An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.

-Consider other parts of care delivery to meet new OUD patients' needs.
+D - Consider other parts of care delivery to meet new OUD patients' needs.
 Cannot focus on referral rate in isolation.

-+ Team Need:
-+ System Story:
-+ Base Case:
-  + Q
-  + H
-  + F
-  + D

-+ Experiment 1:
-  + Q
-  + H
-  + F
-  + D

-+ Experiment 2:
-  + Q
-  + H
-  + F
-  + D

-+ Experiment 3:
-  + Q
-  + H
-  + F
-  + D

  ## Psychotherapy
 + Team Need: